We're so grateful to each person who shares their story with us, so we can share it with you.

 “The DWP can be very abrupt and you have to chase them, and you have to be a thorn in their side because otherwise you will be disregarded.
 You have to fight.
 But every time I seemed to turn a corner, there’d be a wall.
 It was so frustrating, worse than frustrating.

 “I had to borrow money to pay bills – to try to pay some rent – and I got into debt, and I didn’t have anything in the cupboard.
 The world just becomes a dark place, a really horrible place.
 I’ve stayed in bed for days, because you don’t get hungry in bed, when there’s nothing in the cupboards.

 “I’d gone to sign on at the job centre and I asked if there was an emergency payment available for food, and they said ‘No’.
 I explained I had nothing, I literally had nothing, and they said ‘We can give you a food voucher.
 Go to a foodbank.’

 “I thought how low can you go?
 I just wanted the ground to open up and swallow me.
 I was told where the foodbank was and I had to walk, because I didn’t have any money at all.
 I eventually came through the doors and it’s the best thing I ever did in my life.
 The volunteers were so welcoming, so understanding.
 I wasn’t judged.
 It restored a lot of faith in me of seeing there was actually something in place for this situation, for me.
 I was going to go home and eat.

 “I was given an appointment with the Foodbank Adviser, and she got on the phone to the DWP straight away and eventually everything got sorted out.

-“People and the government and the DWP need to know the work that foodbanks do, and need to know the position that people are put in.
+“People and the government need to know the work that foodbanks do, and need to know the position that people are put in.
 People have to realise that foodbanks are here for a reason now, because of what’s happening; because of the situations people face through no choice of their own, like me.”